-Regardless of whether the Group is legally responsible or not, it is its policy to take measures to strengthen the management and monitoring of the security systems of companies with which it has business alliances.
+Regardless of whether the Group is legally responsible or not, its policy is to take measures to strengthen the management and monitoring of the security systems of companies with which it has business alliances.
+Currently, the Group also is participating in the Liaison Meeting for Countermeasures against Phishing e-mail sponsored by the Ministry of Economy, Trade and Industry and shares information with related government ministries and agencies in its attempts to discover effective measures against fraudulent activities.